datatheorem/TrustKit/docs/getting-started.md

 ### CocoaPods

-Support for CocoaPods will be added when TrustKit is open-sourced at Black Hat USA 2015.
+TrustKit will be made available through CocoaPods when it is open-sourced at Black Hat 2015 in August.
+Until then, TrustKit can still be added as a local pod by adding the following dependency to your project's Podfile:

+    pod 'TrustKit', :path => '/path/to/TrustKit'

 ### Dynamic Linking